-destination but not during an accident or derailment.
+For each shipment, analyses are conducted for two types of releases: (1) those occurring during a traffic accident or a train derailment, and (2) those occurring while en route from the origin to the destination but not during an accident or derailment.
 These release types are referred to as (1) accident-related releases and (2) en route/nonaccident releases.
-The latter category includes releases occurring from cargo shifts, valve failures, corrosion-induced container failures, etc. Such releases are much more common than accident-related releases, as shown by the HMIS incident data for many container types (several of which are not used to transport TIH materials) summarized in Table 2.1.
+The latter category includes releases occurring as a result of cargo shifts, valve failures, corrosion-induced container failures, etc. Such releases are much more common than accident-related releases, as shown by the HMIS incident data for many container types (several of which are not used to transport TIH materials), summarized in Table 2.1.
 However, most en route/nonaccident releases are minor.

-A special case within the shipment profile concept is the treatment of chemical warfare agents.
-These materials were first considered in the ERG2000.
-In 2000, entries were given for two release scenarios: (1) transportation-related release scenario and (2) weapons-related release scenario in which the material is released in a criminal or terrorist act.
-However, the transportation-related release scenario was removed in 2004 (but retained for those agents that have a proper shipping name and are TIH).
-The treatment of chemical warfare agents is outlined in Section 2.2.2 though is largely unchanged from the ERG2012 analysis.
+A special case in the shipment profiles is the treatment of chemical warfare agents.
+These materials were first considered in ERG2000.
+In 2000, entries were given for two release scenarios: (1) a transportation-related release scenario and (2) a weapons-related release scenario in which the material is released in a criminal or terrorist act.
+The transportation-related release scenario was removed in 2004 (but retained for those chemical agents that have a proper shipping name and are TIH).
+The treatment of chemical warfare agents is outlined in Section 2.2.2.
+It is largely unchanged from the ERG2016 analysis.